samszotkowski/runelite-plugins/README.md

 ``.runelite/slayer-history/{account hash}/tasks.log``

 Each combination of account and game mode (e.g., Leagues, Deadman) will have a different account hash folder.
-If you wish to clear your history, simply delete the `tasks.log` files within.
+If you wish to clear your history, simply delete the `tasks.log` file within.